stephenhoward/community-calendar/README.md

 of administrator/editors to accept submissions from local registered people or organizations of events open to the pubic in a city to share with the community.

+This repository contains the API that will support the web-front end and any other applications that could take advantage of it.

 ## Events and Series: What the calendar is built out of

 ### Events